Multi-agent Reinforcement Learning: A Comprehensive Survey: Learning in a Multi-agent Environment

+For instance, in the bi-matrix game shown in Table \ref{tab:bimatrix}, while $(a, a),(b,b)$ are both Pareto-optimal equilibria, a miscoordination penalty of $-2$ is associated with both of them.
+No such penalty exists with action $c$.
+Hence, both equilibria are shadowed by $(c,c)$, as the expected gain if one agent deviates unilaterally from either equilibrium is inferior to the lowest expected gain if one agent deviates unilaterally from $(c,c)$.
+Hence, agents can be drawn to sub-optimal but wide peaks in the return space due to a greater likelihood of achieving beneficial collaboration.
+This derives as a form of action shadowing.

-\begin{definition} [Action Shadowing] Action shadowing is a phenomenon wherein one individual action seems more favorable than another, despite the potential greater return of the second action \citep{fulda2007shadowing}.
+\begin{definition} [Action Shadowing] Action shadowing is a phenomenon wherein one individual action seems more favorable than another, despite the potential greater return of the second action \cite{fulda2007shadowing}.
 Concretely, a sub-optimal policy may result in a higher average payoff when paired with arbitrary actions chosen by other agents, leading to utility values of optimal actions being underestimated. \end{definition}

-\begin{definition} [Shadowed Equilibrium] An equilibrium $\pi$ is shadowed by another one $\pi^{'}$ if there exists an agent which receives a low return by unilaterally deviating from this equilibrium and if this return is lower than the minimal return when deviating from the other equilibrium \citep{palmer2020thesis}.

-For instances, in the bi-matrix game presented in Table \ref{tab:bimatrix}, while $(a,a),(b,b)$ are both Pareto-optimal equilibrium, a miscoordination penalty is associated with both of them.
-No such penalty exists with action $c$.
-Hence, both equilibrium are shadowed by $(c,c)$, as the expected gain if one agent deviates unilaterally from either equilibrium is inferior to the lowest expected gain if one agent deviates unilaterally from $(c,c)$. \end{definition}

-The pathology of relative overgeneralization is easily seen in Figure \ref{fig:relativeovergeneralization}.
-The $x$ and $y$ axis represent the continuous actions for agents $i$ and $j$ respectively.
-The $z$ axis represents the reward for each joint-action.
+The pathology of relative overgeneralization is visualized in Figure \ref{fig:relativeovergeneralization} over a continuous action space.
+The $x$ and $y$ axes represent the actions of agents $i$ and $j$ respectively.
+The $z$ axis represents the reward for each joint action.
 The reward space is structured where action $i_M$ can lead to the optimal reward, however, due to miscoordination being less severely punished for actions approaching $i_N$, the agents are drawn towards the sub-optimal Nash equilibrium.

-\paragraph{The Alter-Exploration Problem} The exploration-exploitation trade-off requires RL algorithms to strike a balance between the exploitation of the agent’s current knowledge and the exploration of new actions to improve that knowledge \citep{Sutton2018RL}.
-The balance between exploration and exploitation remains a crucial factor for the efficiency of many modern RL algorithms.
-Nevertheless, in light of the inherent delicacy involved in optimizing and coordinating multi-agent systems under the influence of shadowed equilibria and miscoordination penalties, such exploration can introduce instabilities within the learning dynamics \citep{matignon2012independent}.
-For instances, other agents may adapt to these stochastic actions too abruptly.